Aaron-Mackay/Hangman-Android-Java/README.md

 # Hangman Android App

 On the android end, a hangman clone which randomly selected strings from lists to challenge the player with.
+A companion website for additional functionality can be found at www.playhangman.co.uk, and in a [repo](https://github.com/Aaron-Mackay/Hangman-Web-Flask).

 ## Goals
 * **Hangman app** - Supplies a string from an internal list